**Family carer top-up worth £875-a-year touted to avoid women retiring on pensions a THIRD the size of men’s :

 The firm also points out that women need to save between 5 and 7 per cent more than their male counterparts throughout their working lives to allow for living longer - to 82.9 years on average, compared with 79.2 years for men.

-NOW is also calling for a change to auto enrollment rules which would see contributions deducted from the first pound of people’s salary, rather than on earnings starting at £6,136 as they are now.
+NOW is also calling for a change to auto enrolment rules which would see contributions deducted from the first pound of people’s salary, rather than on earnings starting at £6,136 as they are now.

 This would increase the size of the annual ‘family carer’ pension top-up it is proposing to £1,366.